 Prior to importation, importers must register certain products that are subject to sanitary-epidemiological control.
 Initially, a list of products subject to state registration was established by CU Commission Decision No. 299 and included a wide range of food products.
-However, with entry into full force of the CU Technical Regulation on Food Safety as of February 15, 2015, the list of products that are subject to state registration per CU Commission Decision No. 299 was reduced to currently include only one type of food products, as follows:
+However, with entry into full force of the CU Technical Regulation on Food Safety as of February 15, 2015, as well as adoption and implementation of multiple EAEU Technical Regulations for food products, all food products were removed from the list of products that are subject to state registration per CU Commission Decision No. 299 as of August 30, 2018.